windmill-labs/windmilldocs/docs/apps/2_app_outputs.md

 - email: the email of the current user
 - username: the username of the current user
 - query: the query parameters of the URL
+- hash: the hash parameters of the URL

 ### State

 The app state is a client-side store that can be used to store data.
-The app statec can be manipulated by frontend scripts.
+The app state can be manipulated by frontend scripts.

 ### Component outputs